TTiagha/nonprofit-financial-health-predictor/README.md

 - Download and extract XML files from the provided URLs.
 - Process the XML files, filtering for nonprofits in the specified state.
 - Analyze the data and provide statistics on various financial metrics.
+- Infer NTEE codes for each nonprofit using AI.
 - Save the processed data to a Parquet file and upload it to Amazon S3.
 - Log important information to CloudWatch Logs.